GalvanizeOpenSource/math-essentials-for-data-science/docs/_sources/introduction.rst.txt

 Here are just a few reasons why a solid understanding of linear algebra is **crutial** for a practicing data scientist

-  * linear models can concisly be written in vector notation
+  * Linear models can concisly be written in vector notation
   * `Regularization <https://en.wikipedia.org/wiki/Regularization_(mathematics)>`_ often makes use of matrix norms
   * Matrix decompsitions are commonly used in recommender systems